augahmed/Aurelius/README.md

 - direct-answer, worked-solution, compact worked, or derivative coefficient-vector completions via `gen-math-data -reasoning-style direct|worked|compact|coefficients`
 - exact-match evaluation on held-out arithmetic prompts, grouped by operation and curriculum level

-This path is intentionally small and educational.
-It is not a frontier LLM training stack and it does not replace the existing GPT-2 inference path.
+This path is intentionally small and inspectable.
+It is not a large-scale LLM training stack and it does not replace the existing GPT-2 inference path.

 Curriculum levels let you scale data difficulty without changing the model first: